terraform-routeros/terraform-provider-routeros/docs/resources/interface_eoip.md

 - `loop_protect_send_interval` (String)
 - `mtu` (String) Layer3 Maximum transmission unit ('auto', 0 ..
 65535)
 - `remote_address` (String) IP address of the remote end of the tunnel.
-- `tunnel_id` (String) Unique tunnel identifier, which must match the other side of the tunnel.
+- `tunnel_id` (Number) Unique tunnel identifier, which must match the other side of the tunnel.

 ### Read-Only